 Meet Mike RoddStarted As: MechanicGrew To: Northeast Regional Facilities Manager

 Meet Samantha BeaugrandStarted As: ServerGrew To: Regional Sales & Marketing Manager

 Meet Charles WilliamsStarted As: Wait AssistantGrew To: Director of Operations

 • MEET KINGS DINING & ENTERTAINMENT EXECUTIVE TEAM •

 Thinking outside the box, flexibility, a knowledge of BEO's and event agreements, while being able to train all team members on successful event execution and providing an exceptional guest experience.
 Responsible for coordinating marketing, advertising, and promotional activities and protecting the brand.

 Front-of-House Manager (Director of Operations, Dining & Entertainment Manager, Beverage & Sales Manager)

-Heart-of-House Manager (Culinary Manager, Sous Chef)
+Heart-of-House Manager (Culinary Manager, Assistant Culinary Manager)

 Integrity, strong work ethic, sense of urgency and a passion for food while maintaining Kings standards in a fast-paced environment and training and developing the culinary team.